Japanese Slang: hamaru

 However in Japanese slang, hamaru means “to be crazy into something”,”to be infatuated with”, or “totally absorbed by”.
 In that context, hamaru is not so far from its original meaning.
 It describes how you “fit” into that enthusiasm, and you cannot escape it.
 We know well of the addiction Japanese people have to online and smartphone gaming, which is easily noticeable on morning train!

 - 「趣味にはまる」「shumi ni hamaru」to be crazy with a hobby

 - 「私はあの歌手にはまる。」「watashi ha ano kashu ni hamaru」I’m obsessed with that singer.

-Oddly, if hamaru refers to pleasant things – activities or person you are infatuated with, it can also be used for usually considered less fun things… Such as work and study!
+Oddly, though hamaru may refer to pleasant things (activities or a person you are infatuated with), it can also be used for considerably less fun things… such as working and studying!
 Generally seen as troublesome activities, if one become crazy about his work or his study, you can also use hamaru.
 Crazy indeed!